-However, I am often asked how professionals who are currently employed can leverage LinkedIn effectively, yet discreetly, without compromising their current job security.
+However, I am often asked “can my company see my job search on LinkedIn?
+If so, how can professionals who are currently employed can leverage LinkedIn effectively, yet discreetly, without compromising their current job security?”

-Here are 5 critical steps to ensure your LinkedIn job search efforts are successful, yet go undetected by your current employers:
+The following 5 critical steps ensure your LinkedIn job search efforts are successful, yet go undetected by your current employer.

-Whether you’re already active on LinkedIn with a 100% complete profile or you’re just getting started, the first thing to do is to change your privacy settings so that your activity is not automatically broadcast to your network in the news feed and so your network cannot see your activity feed on your profile.
-Here’s how:
+Whether you’re already active on LinkedIn with a 100% complete profile or you’re just getting started, the first thing to do is to hide your job seeking from your connections by changing your privacy settings so that your activity is not automatically broadcast to your network in the activity feed.